Course Title: Electronic and Interactive Prototyping

 To effectively participate in coursework you are advised to procure (as a minimum) the following:

-- Prototyping Supplies including protective eye-ware, ear plugs, a dust jacket, closed toe or safety shoes a 150mm steel ruler, a high quality craft knife and ancillary products and consumables.
+- Prototyping Supplies including protective eye-wear, ear plugs, a dust jacket, closed toe or safety shoes a 150mm steel ruler, a high quality craft knife and ancillary products and consumables.

 - Documentation Equipment including a digital camera and an audio recording device such as an MP3 player or mobile phone.